Failure of stability of a maximal operator bound for perturbed Nevo-Thangavelu means: Introduction

 The question about $L^p$-boundedness of the perturbed maximal operators $\cM^\La$ was first raised by M\"uller and the second author in \cite{MuellerSeeger2004}.
 Satisfactory results for the case of M\'etivier groups were obtained using an $L^2$ local smoothing estimate in \cite{RoosSeegerSrivastava-imrn} (see also related results in \cite{KimJoonil}); for another approach on the Heisenberg groups based on fixed time $L^p$-regularity results via decoupling see \cite{PramanikSeeger, AndersonCladekPramanikSeeger}.
-It turned out that on the M\'etivier groups the above results for $\La= 0$ remain true under small perturbations \cite{RoosSeegerSrivastava-imrn}.
+We remark that the condition $p>\frac{d}{d-1}$ is always necessary for $L^p$-boundedness.
+This follows from a variant of Stein's example \cite{SteinPNAS1976} (as was already noted in \cite{LiuYan, RyuSeeger}).
+It turns out that on the M\'etivier groups the above results for $\La= 0$ remain true under small perturbations \cite{RoosSeegerSrivastava-imrn}.
 That is, for small $\|\La\|$ the operator $\cM^\La$, is still $L^p$ bounded for $p>\frac{d}{d-1}$ when $d>2$.
 The purpose of this paper is to investigate this stability phenomenon for other two-step groups, outside the M\'etivier class.
 One might have expected that $L^p$ boundedness of $\cM^\La$ with small but nonzero $\La$ still holds for all two-step groups when $p>\frac{d}{d-1}$, but we show in this paper that this is not the case.